Keyclic/docs-en/overview.rst

 Report
 ~~~~~~~

-Each feedback, once moderated by a moderator, creates a report.
+Each feedback can create a report.
 A report contains the informations from the feedback and can only be seen and modified by the organization it was sent to.
 The report is the "professional" side of the observation.
 The organization works from this report: creation of operations, state, delegation, etc.

 See :ref:`reports`